|The Frankfurt-Tipp rating:|

-A teacher (Bernhard Schütz) who lost his job after accusations of a girl.
-A lonely family man (Rainer Bock) who would so like to have a friend.
-An artist (Katja Bürkle) who wants to meet her loneliness with the help of a dating portal.
-A doctor (Eva Löbau) who takes what she wants - especially from the guy from the escort service.
-A strictly religious boy (Aaron Hilmer) who despairs that he seems to love a girl more than Jesus.
-Or a policeman (Jan Henrik Stahlberg) who sees himself as a real guy and who sees himself confirmed everywhere in his everyday life in his prejudices against migrants.
-They all belong to the group of people who are connected in a wild web of relationships and dependencies.
-Whether in her loneliness, during sex or through pity…
+A teacher (Bernhard Schütz) who has lost his job after accusations from a girl.
+A lonely family man (Rainer Bock) who would so much like to have a friend.
+An artist (Katja Bürkle) who wants to confront her loneliness with the help of a dating portal.
+A doctor (Eva Löbau) who takes what she wants - especially from the guy at the escort service.
+A strictly religious boy (Aaron Hilmer) who despairs of the fact that he seems to love a girl more than Jesus.
+Or a policeman (Jan Henrik Stahlberg) who sees himself as a real guy and whose prejudices against migrants are confirmed everywhere in his everyday life.
+They all belong to the group of people who are bound together in a wild web of relationships and dependencies.
+Whether in their loneliness, in sex or through pity.

-"loneliness and sex and pity" is a really special film.
-Especially because he manages to address very important topics in an unusual way.
-And also because he manages to evoke completely different emotional states in the viewer.
-The brilliantly written word joke, interspersed with evil cynicism, always provides really good laughs that get stuck in your throat only a short time later.
-Rarely have you had such a good time and felt so depressed at the same time.
-Director and co-author Lars Montag, together with Helmut Krausser, the author of the novel, has managed to filter out the essence of the very complex book and to transfer the cleverly interwoven mesh of the sometimes more and sometimes less obvious relationships between the characters to the screen.
+Loneliness and Sex and Pity is a truly special film.
+Especially because it manages to address very important issues in an unusual way.
+And also because it manages to evoke completely different emotional states in the viewer.
+The superbly written wordplay, laced with wicked cynicism, provides really good laughs time and time again, which only get stuck in your throat again a short time later.
+Rarely have you had such a good laugh and felt so depressed at the same time.
+Director and co-writer Lars Montag, together with Helmut Krausser, the author of the novel, has managed to filter out the essence of the very complex book and to transfer the cleverly woven web of the sometimes more and sometimes less obvious relationships between the characters to the screen.

-This is not only very well achieved by the jointly written script.
-The very well chosen cast, as well as the mixture of fascinating visual language and music make sure that the film gets under the viewer's skin and leaves a lasting impression.
-On many levels, the whole is an excellently observed image of our society, which seems to be a little overstyled and exaggerated.
-But on closer inspection, the not always comfortable truths lie especially in the exaggerated moments, which are almost unmasked in a playful, but also extremely intense way.
+They have succeeded very well in this, and not only through the jointly written screenplay.
+Also the very well chosen ensemble of actors, as well as the mixture of fascinating imagery and music ensure that the film gets under the skin of the viewer and leaves a lasting impression.
+On many levels the whole thing is an excellently observed portrayal of our society, which seems to be a bit overstylized and exaggerated.
+But on closer inspection, it is in the exaggerated moments that the not always comfortable truths lie, exposed in an almost playful, yet extremely intense way.

-The film is certainly not easy and not every viewer will be able to get involved.
-But if you find access to the very special sound that is posted here, you get a real highlight of German cinema.
-Wonderfully enigmatic, yet often incredibly funny dialogues, deep black and politically incorrect humour, coupled with a painfully true-to-life tristesse - these are the ingredients that so clearly set this ensemble piece apart from the masses.
-A feather-light and lead-heavy movie at the same time, which alone deserves a clear conclusion because of its technical finesse: Absolutely worth seeing!
+The film is certainly not easy and it is guaranteed that not every viewer will be able to engage with it.
+But those who find access to the very special tone that is struck here, will be offered a real highlight of German cinema.
+Wonderfully cryptic, often incredibly funny dialogues, deep black and politically incorrect humor, paired with a painfully true-to-life tristesse - these are the ingredients that make this ensemble piece stand out so clearly from the crowd.
+A simultaneously feather-light and leaden film, its craftsmanship alone earns it a clear conclusion: Absolutely worth seeing!